TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 Another benefit was that the robot didn’t always need to stop completely.
 By checking whether the predicted braking distance was greater than or equal to the distance remaining, we could safely advance to the next target before overshooting.
 This way, the robot transitions to the next waypoint exactly when needed, avoiding overshoot and preventing the controller from braking unnecessarily.

 ### Separate Forward and Lateral Axis for Mecanum Wheels
-In later versions, we experimented with creating separate braking predictors for the lateral and forward axes of the mecanum wheels.
+Later on, we experimented with creating separate braking predictors for the lateral and forward axes of the mecanum wheels.
 However, testing showed that the added complexity and tuning variables weren’t worth it.
 It was essentially like having separate PID controllers for each axis, which is unnecessary.
 The controller’s inherent predictiveness and corrective behavior already provided accurate and adaptable control.
 We did, however, add an extra lateral effort multiplier, which was worthwhile since strafing requires more power than moving forward or backward.

 Limitations: could only go from point to point.